Skip to content

 Strengths

-• EU-focused, Austria-based platform (since 2014) with an approachable retail interface.
+• EU-focused, Austria-headquartered platform (since 2014) combining crypto with other retail investment products in one app.

 Limitations

-• Simple-buy flows can carry a spread; check the real cost against order-book pricing.
+• Simple-buy flows commonly carry a spread rather than a transparent flat fee — check the real cost against order-book or reference pricing.

-• Product range and availability vary by country — verify first.
+• Product range (crypto vs. stocks/metals) and availability vary by country — verify what's actually open to you.

 • We have not completed a hands-on test, so we publish no fees, limits or rating.